Counterfactual Forecasting for Panel Data: Main results

 The proof is deferred to App. \ref{pf:mcar}.
-In Cor. \ref{cor:mcar}, the condition $\lim_{t\to \infty} G_\tau(t) = 1$ implies that every unit eventually adopts the treatment under staggered adoption design almost surely.
-When the AR(1) factors are fully observed, $\sfor$ captures the uncertainty of forecasting with information up to time~$T$ \citep[Sec.~3.4]{shumway2000time}.
+In both cases, \asn \ref{asn:observation} and \ref{asn:time_limit_observation} also translate to the asymptotic variance as in App. \ref{pf:asn56_mcar} and \ref{pf:asn56_staggered}.
+For staggered adoption design, the condition $\lim_{t\to \infty} \pr(W_{i,t} = 1) = 1$ implies that every unit eventually adopts the treatment under almost surely.
 As $p$ decreases from $1$ to $0$, $\sest$ in \eqref{eq:variance_est1} grows and the asymptotic variance of $\thetahatith$ increases with the probability of missing observations.
-The notations in \asn \ref{asn:observation} and \ref{asn:time_limit_observation} also translate to the asymptotic variance for MCAR as in App. \ref{pf:mcar}.